 - According to the users, Manjaro is the perfect option for both pros and beginners.

 - Debian, the oldest child of the Linux operating system, was launched in September 1993.

-Based on all the statistics provided, it is pretty clear that Linux has made an enormous contribution to the world of technology, and the future seems to be bright.
+Based on all the statistics provided, it is evident that Linux has made an enormous contribution to the world of technology, and the future seems to be bright.

 Although we tried our best to maintain a user-friendly tone throughout, some users might find themselves in trouble decoding some words.

 If you’re one of them, don’t hesitate to let us know in the comment section below.
-Also, you can use the same section and make us aware of additional stats, in case we missed any.
+Furthermore, you can use the same section and make us aware of additional stats if we missed any.